vrpperez7/Mod-3-Project/README.md

 </br>
 ![bar chart for average wait per category](/figures/waitpercat.png "Average Wait")
 </br>
 On these graphs, we can see that Kids rides have the lowest average wait time and the best guest rating, suggesting that reducing wait times may lead to improved ratings.
-Something to think about for both our **Park General Manager** and our **Operations Director**.
+Something to think about for both the **Park General Manager** and the **Operations Director**.

 ## Analysis for Marketing Director

 To further inspect transactions and promotional offers, I looked in the fact_purchases table. </br>
-Joining our purchase table with our fact_visits table in a CTE allowed for matching of visit_id and pinpoint how many purchases were made by guests with promotional offers.
+Joining the fact_purchase table with the fact_visits table in a CTE allowed for matching of visit_id and pinpoint how many purchases were made by guests with promotional offers.
 I then grouped and found more insights of how many purchases were made by each promotional offer category. </br>

 ```
 --cte for join of fact purchases and fact_visits